nymtech/nym/documentation/dev-portal/src/events/37c3/faq.md

 ## Nym Mixnet Architecture and Rewards

 We have a list of questions related to Nym Nodes and the incentives behind running them under [FAQ pages](https://nymtech.net/operators/faq/mixnodes-faq.html) in our [Operators Guide](https://nymtech.net/operators).
-For better knowledge about Nym architecture we recomment to read [Nym network overview](https://nymtech.net/docs/architecture/network-overview.html) and the [Mixnet traffic flow](https://nymtech.net/docs/architecture/traffic-flow.html) in our [technical documentation](https://nymtech.net/docs).
+For better knowledge about Nym architecture we recommend to read [Nym network overview](https://nymtech.net/docs/architecture/network-overview.html) and the [Mixnet traffic flow](https://nymtech.net/docs/architecture/traffic-flow.html) in our [technical documentation](https://nymtech.net/docs).

 ## Project Smoosh